ParallelMaths/parallel/pages/8-32-rules-critical-thinking.md

 ![](/resources/8-32-rules-critical-thinking/5-bertrand-russell.jpg){image align="right"}
 _1. Do not feel absolutely certain of anything.
 2. Do not think it worth while to proceed by concealing evidence, for the evidence is sure to come to light.
-3. Never try to discourage thinking for you are sure to succeed.
+3. Never try to discourage thinking, for you are sure to succeed.
 4. When you meet with opposition, even if it should be from your husband or your children, endeavor to overcome it by argument and not by authority, for a victory dependent upon authority is unreal and illusory.
 5. Have no respect for the authority of others, for there are always contrary authorities to be found._